AIZc/learngit/readme.md

 2222
-Creating a new branch is quick. create a new branch. create a new branch is quick and simple.
+Creating a new branch is quick. create a new branch. create a new branch is quick or simple.